lipskiy-aleh/js-react-course/finalProjects/matchMatchGame/fullRequirements.md

        - type of cards background
        - the number of cards (difficulty of game)
 3. When user start the game, timer start work.
 Timer must calculate duration of game.
-4. Whe user click to the card - card will flips smoothly.
+4. When user click to the card - card will flips smoothly.
 If cards match they must be hide smoothly.
 If two cards don’t match cards should return to begining state.
 5. In the end of game - user see **congratulation page**
 6. The sorting of cards always should be random.
 7  App must have a **record page** with TOP 10 result